AGENDA

 • What are some of the economic and financial barriers preventing farmers from rapidly scaling regenerative agriculture practices, and how can industry stakeholders, policymakers, and organizations effectively support farmers in overcoming these challenges?

-• How are retailers and food companies integrating natural capital considerations into their operations and supply chain strategies to enhance sustainability and resilience across soil, water, biodiversity and climate?
+• How are retailers and food companies integrating natural capital considerations into their operations and supply chain strategies to enhance sustainability and resilience across soil, water, biodiversity, and climate?

 Speakers: